 As a result, working hours, contract terms, and other benefits can be changed without being deemed unfair.

 5. Debt guarantees

-A limited company is considered a separate legal entity so that you won’t be personally responsible for your company’s debts.
+A limited company is considered a separate legal entity, so you won’t be personally responsible for your company’s debts.

-However, as the director, if you have signed a personal guarantee and the company cannot repay its debts, you will be held personally responsible.
+However, as the director, you will be held personally responsible if you have signed a personal guarantee and the company cannot repay its debts.
 In addition, if you have an overdrawn director’s loan account, the liquidator may pursue you to repay it.

 6. Limited Credit Accounts

 If your old company had a poor credit history and rough relationships with its creditors.

 In that case, it is unlikely that they will provide a credit account for your new business without putting extra security in place, such as advance payment or tighter terms.

 If you believe Liquidation is the best option for your company, please contact the Future Strategy team today to find out more.

 Note – You may also find this post useful to read.
 It looks at the process of closing your limited company with debts.